John Ager

 John Curtis Ager Jr. (born 1949) is a former Democratic politician from North Carolina.
 Ager served as a member of the North Carolina House of Representatives, representing the 115th district (including constituents in western Buncombe County) from 2015 to 2023.
-On December 6, 2021, Ager announced that he wouldn't seek re-election in 2022.
+On December 6, 2021, Ager announced that he would not seek re-election in 2022.

 Political positions

-In early 2018 Ager voiced support for background checks, waiting periods, and ending the “gun show loophole.”
+In early 2018 Ager voiced support for background checks, waiting periods, and ending the "gun show loophole."